TRIQS/nda/doc/ex6.md

 > **Note**: All MPI routines have certain requirements for the arrays/views involved in the operation.
 Please check out
 > the documentation of the individual function, e.g. in this case nda::mpi_broadcast, if you have doubts.

-@subsection ex6_p2 Gathering an array/view
+@section ex6_p2 Gathering an array/view

 Suppose we have a 1-dimensional array with rank specific elements and sizes: